Renniren/clite/README.md

 simplified C/C++ for shorthand or new users

 Mostly made for fun and to practice C/C++, CLite is a collection of macros that allow for more verbose/legible C/C++ code.
-It's meant for beginners or people that're too lazy to type certain things out manually. (i.e. "string g = "asdfasdfa"; in place of const char* characters = "sdafdaads"; ")
+It's meant for beginners or people that're too lazy to type certain things out manually. (i.e. in C: "string g = "asdfasdfa"; in place of const char* characters = "sdafdaads"; ")

 # Usage
 Download the "clite.h" header file and link it to your project.